 Located on Main Street, Cleburne Railroad Museum is an exciting new venue for history lovers to learn about the area’s past.
 The current location is a temporary spot for visitors to learn about the city’s 75-year history with the railroad industry.
 Visitors can browse through several exhibits of vintage photographs of railroad workers and steam engines, and admire well-preserved artifacts used by the workers.
 Bring the kids along for them to play with the miniature town display where trains travel in and out of tunnels.
 The museum is open from Thursday to Saturday, 11 a.m. to 3 p.m.
 It’s advised to call in advance to request a tour for your group.

 If you know your history, you’ll know the Cleburne Railroaders baseball team has a past – despite being newly formed in 2017.
 In 1906, the Cleburne Railroaders won the championship in the Texas League.
 Unfortunately, due to unforeseen circumstances, the team disbanded shortly after and became a distant memory—until 2017.
 This year, guests are invited to attend the first few games played by the Railroaders at The Depot.
-Cheer on your new favorite team and its mascot, “Spike,” a ferocious-looking railroad spike donning a baseball hat.
-Spending time at The Depot is a family-friendly activity where it’s common to have tailgating parties and picnics.
+Cheer on your favorite team and its mascot, “Spike,” a ferocious-looking railroad spike donning a baseball hat.
+Spending time at The Depot is a family-friendly activity where it’s common to watch a game and have parties.
 The Depot has its own gift shop where fans can purchase Cleburne Railroaders goods to show their support.

 Cleburne Dragon Boat Festival